w5xd/PacketRainGauge/README.md

 desired orientation) the sign will not change on the magnetic field.
 If you have and edge toward the sensor, the sign will change.
 (Why a sign change? if the N/S poles are sideways toward the sensor, moving it slightly will put the N and S alternately nearer to the sensor.)

+<h3>Si7210 end-of-support and the AH1383</h3>
+Silicon Labs has announced end of support for the Si7210.
+The Diodes Incorporated AH1383 is supported here.
+AS OF THIS WRITING, THE AH1383 DESIGN HAS NOT BEEN BUILT NOR TESTED.
+The AH1383 happens to fit on the same solder pads as the si7210, but has no I2C port.
+But it does have an active low output that indicates when the magnetic field applied exceeds its threshold.
+The magnet must be chosen to exceed that threshold as does the magnet specified above (or substitute the magnet and the AH1382 or AH1381 for lower thresholds).

 <h3>Sketch parameter setup</h3>
 This advice applies to both physical arrangements, the Oregon Scientific funnel retrofit, and 3D printable design presented here.